-I had the pleasure to participate at the 7th international conference of Electronic Governance and Open Society: Challenges in Eurasia (EGOSE), originally planned to take place in St. Petersburg, Russia, on 18th and 19th of November.
+I had the pleasure to participate at the 7th international conference of Electronic Governance and Open Society: Challenges in Eurasia (EGOSE), originally to be taken place in St. Petersburg, Russia, on 18th and 19th of November.
 The conference was organized by joint efforts of the E-Governance Center of ITMO University in St. Petersburg and the North-West Institute of Management, a branch of the Russian Presidential Academy of National Economy and Public Administration (RANEPA).
 Due to the Covid-19 pandemic, the conference had to take place online.
-Examining the German experience of initiating Open Government and sharing important lessons learnt for aspiring fellow states, I presented a research paper which I co-authored with Dr. Hasnain Bokhari, a lecturer at the Willy Brandt School of Public Policy.
+Examining the German experience of initiating Open Government and sharing important lessons learnt for aspiring fellow states, I presented this research paper which I co-authored with Dr. Hasnain Bokhari, a lecturer at the Willy Brandt School of Public Policy.

 Implementing Open Government in Germany